JinmingZhuang/SC22_ACAP/README.md

 ./time_parse.sh
 ```
 **3. Single Kernel Effciency**<br>
 In this section, users can launch the KernelGen independently by assigning Sys_Gen and IO_Gen to 0.
-We prepared the input and golden data of the data point listed in Table II and III for correctness verification.
-In the rest of this section, we will use int32 MM kernel 0 with size 32*32*32 as an example to showcase how to verify correctness and efficiency of a single kernel. <br>
+In the rest of this section, we will use int32 MM kernel 0 with size 32*32*32 as an example to showcase how to verify the efficiency of a single kernel. <br>

 ![image](https://user-images.githubusercontent.com/77606152/163173087-bd8604f9-d069-47a1-8a9c-0c0845e410ce.png)<br>